Frequently Asked Questions

 Q: Why did Starbucks choose Arizona State University?

 A: We spent considerable time looking for the right collaboration for our partners.
 Arizona State University’s mission, values and brand are a good match to our own.
-Arizona State University could stand side-by-side with Starbucks to offer a high-quality education, at scale, to all of our benefits eligible U.S. partners.
-Plus, ASU was ranked as one of America’s Top Colleges in 2015 by Forbes magazine and is ranked the first most innovative school in the country by U.S. News & World Report, ahead of Stanford and MI.
+Arizona State University can stand side-by-side with Starbucks to offer a high-quality education, at scale, to all of our benefits eligible U.S. partners.
+Plus, ASU is ranked as one of America’s Top Colleges by Forbes magazine and is ranked the #1 most innovative school in the country by U.S. News & World Report, ahead of Stanford and MIT.
 Starbucks is proud to join with an academic institution that recognizes the need for innovation to offer more people an opportunity at a quality higher education, and the freedom to pursue their passions in any field.

 Q: I’m a partner (employee).
 How do I know if I’m eligible for the Starbucks College Achievement Plan?

-A: All U.S.-based, benefits-eligible partners employed by Starbucks-owned businesses — including Teavana, Evolution Fresh, La Boulange, — regardless of role, who do not yet have a bachelor’s degree are eligible to apply.
+A: All U.S.-based, benefits-eligible partners employed by Starbucks, regardless of role, who do not yet have a bachelor’s degree are eligible to apply.

 |Apply to ASU||You must complete an application, supply needed documentation such as prior transcripts and meet ASU’s acceptance criteria.
 Your enrollment counselor can walk you through each step along the way.|